ykunisato/example-psychological-network/README.md

-## Example of psychological network analysis
+## A example of psychological network of anhedonia

 [日本語/Japanese](README_jp.md)